-Fall is here and so is that pre-winter chill!
+Fall is here and so is that pre-winter chill.
 Getting outside makes such a difference to how we all are doing inside.
 Spending time in nature improves our mental health and well-being.
 Being outdoors is a simple way to add some much needed down time from screens.
-Adding some time in nature is having some much deserved peace and quiet in our busy lives.
-One study showed that even 5 minutes in nature improves our mood.
-5 minutes!
-We all can take 5 minutes (or more if have it) to go outside and enjoy nature.
+Adding some time in nature also allows for some much deserved peace and quiet in our busy lives.
+One study showed that even five minutes in nature improves our mood.
+Five minutes!
+We all can take five minutes (or more if have it) to go outside and enjoy nature.

 If you want your family:

 - To have increased attention

 - To have a better ability to learn

 Then GO OUTSIDE!
 Take your kids outside!
 Enjoy and be part of nature.

 - Head for the woods – make a scavenger hunt

 - Go bird-watching – make it a game to find the names of all birds you see